 So when one sees firsthand, how bird populations decline and that certain species of birds have become very rare, then you might also want to contribute something to their protection.

-If you find that birdwatching is fun and fun, maybe you want to join a club or a bird conservation association (American Bird Conservancy, Birdlife International).
+If you find that birdwatching is fun, maybe you want to join a club or a bird conservation association (American Bird Conservancy, Birdlife International).
 There is always something you can do to help our feathered friends.
 In this way, you can connect with like-minded people, share experiences, and make new friendships.